 Uncollectible Accounts: To reduce the exposure to credit losses and to enhance the predictability of its cash flows, the Company assigns substantially all of its receivables under factoring agreements with CIT.
 In the event a factored receivable becomes uncollectible due to creditworthiness, CIT bears the risk of loss.
 The Company recognizes revenue net of the amount that is expected to be uncollectible on accounts receivable, if any, that are not assigned under the factoring agreements with CIT.
-The Company's management makes estimates of the uncollectiblity of its non-factored accounts receivable by specifically analyzing the accounts receivable, historical bad debts, customer concentrations, customer creditworthiness, current economic trends and changes in its customers' payment terms.
+The Company's management makes estimates of the uncollectibility of its non-factored accounts receivable by specifically analyzing the accounts receivable, historical bad debts, customer concentrations, customer creditworthiness, current economic trends and changes in its customers' payment terms.

-Credit Concentration: The Company's accounts receivable at April 3, 2022 amounted to \$23.2 million, net of allowances of \$945,000.
+Credit Concentration: The Company's accounts receivable at April 2, 2023 amounted to \$22.8 million, net of allowances of \$1.5 million.
+Of this amount, \$20.7 million was due from CIT under the factoring agreements, which represents the maximum loss that the Company could incur if CIT failed completely to perform its obligations under the factoring agreements.
+The Company's accounts receivable at April 3, 2022 amounted to \$23.2 million, net of allowances of \$945,000.
 Of this amount, \$21.1 million was due from CIT under the factoring agreements; an additional amount of \$1.5 million was due from CIT as a negative balance outstanding under the revolving line of credit.
 The combined amount of \$22.6 million represents the maximum loss that the Company could incur if CIT failed completely to perform its obligations under the factoring agreements and the revolving line of credit.
-The Company's accounts receivable at March 28, 2021 amounted to \$19.3 million, net of allowances of \$723,000.
-Of this amount, \$18.6 million was due from CIT under the factoring agreements; an additional amount of \$602,000 was due from CIT as a negative balance outstanding under the revolving line of credit.
-The combined amount of \$19.2 million represented the maximum loss that the Company could have incurred if CIT failed completely to perform its obligations under the factoring agreements and the revolving line of credit.